Janity-hub/writing-portfolio/inner-world/Built-Myself-from-the-Inside-Out.md

+---
-# How I Built Myself from the Inside Out
+title: "How I Built Myself from the Inside Out"
+date: 2024-01-01
+categories: ["Inner World"]
+---

 In mainstream psychology, the formation of a stable and functional personality is often attributed to secure attachment, clearly defined boundaries, and emotionally safe environments.
 I grew up with none of these.

 My family system was chaotic — emotional volatility, control disguised as care, and a constant undercurrent of tension.
 From an early age, I recognized that if I followed the trajectory I was given, I would become a fragmented, confused person with no clear sense of self.